iamirsalimi/portfolio/README.md

-I started this project after I finished learning Js to strengthen and test and challenge my skills
+I started this project after I finished learning JavaScript to strengthen and test and challenge my skills

 this app is just a static portfolio that i haven't completed it